jessemillar/deserted-island-devops-notes/snakes-on-a-car.md

 - They built a Donkey Car and made the firmware able to be updated over the air
 	- A Donkey Car is an RC car with a Raspberry Pi that can be driven via AI
 - Watch the talk recording for loads of technical details
+- Don't accept extra requests or allow feature creep in the name of making people like you